Mkhan13/smart_travel_agent/README.md

 ## How It Works

 The agent loop is in `agent.py`.
 After the user enters a city, country, and travel dates, the agent sends the user's trip details to the LLM along with tool definitions.
-The LLM decides which tools to call and with what arguments.
+The model decides which tools to call and with what arguments.
 The agent uses Groq's API with Llama 3.3 70B to plan tool calls, and presents results through a Streamlit dashboard.

 ## Tools